fizzbee-io/fizzbee/docs/fizzbee-quick-start-for-tlaplus-users.md

 In this example, `eventually always` (`[]<>`) and `always eventually` (`<>[]`) are the same.
 But, in general, they are not.

 `always eventually` is implemented as, in the steady state, every node should satisfy the liveness predicate.
-`eventually always` is implemented as, make every node that satisfies the liveness predicate, into a terminal state.
+`eventually always` is implemented as, make every node that satisfies the liveness predicate into a terminal state.
 That is, remove outbound edges, and make it a stuttering loop.
 Now, start from every node in the graph with equal probability, and find the steady state.
 In the new steady state, if every node satisfies the liveness predicate, then the model's liveness property is satisfied.